 - Fibre Channel – found on servers

 Solid State Drives pose new challenges for Data Recovery companies.
 The way of storing data on SSD’s is non-linear and much more complex than that of Hard Disk Drives.
 The control elements of an SSD vary between manufacturers, and the TRIM command zeroes the whole range of a deleted file.
 Wear Levelling also means that the physical address of the data and the address exposed to the operating system are different.

-Typically the same file systems used on hard disk drives can also be used on solid state disks.
-It is usually expected for the file system to support the TRIM command which helps the SSD to recycle discarded data.
-There is no need for the file system to take care of wear levelling or other flash memory characteristics, as they are handled internally by the SSD.
+File systems used on hard disk drives can also be used on solid state drives.
+The file system supports the TRIM command such that the SSD recycles discarded data.
+There is no need for the file system to take care of wear leveling or other flash memory operations as these things are handled internally by the SSD.